 ARM II: Patients receive placebo PO QD on days 1-28.
 Treatment repeats every 28 days for up to 13 courses in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, patients are followed up every 3 months for up to 10 years.
+After completion of study treatment, patients are followed up every 3 months for the first two years, every 6 months for the next 3 years, and then annually through 10 years.

 Who is eligible to participate?

 - Patient must have pathologically confirmed renal cell carcinoma with a clear cell component; pure papillary and chromophobe histologies are excluded; there must be pathologic confirmation of metastatic disease in the resected metastatectomy specimen

 - Patient must have undergone nephrectomy or partial nephrectomy to remove primary renal cell carcinoma (at any time in the past)